martinaalien/Main-Contracing-Repository/README.md

 ## Installing

-In order to clone the contracing repository and all submodules within it, run
+In order to clone the Main-Contracing-Repository repository and all submodules
-the following git clone command (assuming you have set up SSH on your Github
+within it, run the following git clone command (assuming you have set up SSH
-user).
-It is then important to install the git hooks properly using the
+on your Github user).
+It is then important to install the git hooks properly
-script `install_hooks`.
+using the script `install_hooks`.

 ```
-git clone --recurse-submodules git@bitbucket.org:contracing/contracing.git/
+git clone --recurse-submodules git@github.com:martinaalien/Main-Contracing-Repository.git
-cd contracing
+cd Main-Contracing-Repository
 scripts/install_hooks
 ```